 The Foundation for Customer-Centricity

-In response, hundreds of tools have emerged that help you personalize your marketing: site personalization tools, campaign managers, tag managers, more powerful email service providers, and journey managers.
-Each of these tools provides marketers with the ability to craft highly individualized interactions, optimized for one or a few specific channels.
+In response, hundreds of new technologies have emerged: site personalization tools, campaign managers, tag managers, better email service providers, and journey management tools.
+Each provides marketers with the ability to craft more individualized interactions, optimized for one or a few specific channels.
 This is local personalization.

 Think Globally, Personalize Locally

-But local personalization falls flat if it only sources local data.
-For example, if your email service provider is personalizing emails based only a subset of your online data, customers will get emails about items they’ve already purchased in-store, or for experiences they may have no interest in at the moment, or for products that they’ve never bought and never will.
-The same is true for your ads, your mobile app personalization, your website personalization, and the interactions you craft through any other touchpoint.
+But local personalization is less effective if it only sources local data.
+For example, if your email service provider is personalizing emails using only a subset of your online data, customers will get emails about items they’ve already purchased in-store, or for experiences they may have no interest in, or for products that they’ve never bought and never will.
+The same is true for ads, mobile app personalization, website personalization, and the interactions through any other touchpoint.

 Thinking globally means fueling your local personalization tools and touchpoints with a comprehensive view of your customers that sources all the data you have.
 Considering the following data sources: